-Valuation of net outstanding claims is an area of significant judgement and estimation.
+The valuation of net outstanding claims is an area of significant judgement and estimation.
 Key elements of judgement included within claims estimations are: the rate of claims closure; the quantum of closed claims reopening; the level of future increases in building and other claims costs; future claim management expenses; assessments of risk margin; apportionment of claims costs between the four main earthquake events; and the quantum of new claims being received from EQC and the average cost of these claims.

-Key elements of judgement included within recoveries estimations are: the collectability of reinsurance recoveries (includes consideration of factors such as counterparty and credit risk); recoveries from EQC in respect of land damage and building costs; and the assessments of risk margin.
+Key elements of judgement included within recoveries estimations are: the collectability of reinsurance recoveries; recoveries from EQC in respect of land damage and building costs; and the assessments of risk margin.
 The nature of estimation uncertainties, including from those factors listed above, mean that actual claims experience may deviate from reported results.

-Refer to Note 8 for further detail on the Canterbury Earthquakes.
+Refer to Note B3 for further detail on the Canterbury Earthquakes.